-If the contravention continues to be unrectified, you can use the ATO's "SMSF voluntary disclosure service", and the regulator will take this into account in their final deliberations.
+If the contravention continues to be unrectified, you can use the ATO's "SMSF voluntary disclosure service".
+If this is done before the ATO conducts its own audit into your breach, the regulator will take this into account in their final deliberations.

 Voluntary disclosure is a formal process involving completion of a detailed form and providing supporting documentation.